Get

 You should feed your Basset Hound an appropriate food for their life stage.
 Puppies need specially formulated puppy food, as they require different nutrients, and adults need adult food.
 Senior Basset Hounds often need senior dog food, while some dogs may require a prescription diet if they are suffering from a particular health issue.

 Basset Hounds that are gaining too much weight should be placed on a diet dog food.
 Diet dog foods are restricted in calories but nutrient-rich, helping ensure your dog is getting everything they need while eating fewer calories.
-However, always remember to consult your vet before you switch your dog’s diet.
+However, always remember to consult a vet before you switch your dog’s diet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!